Ami30/CleaningCompanyStaticWebsite/README.md

 5. Functions
 6. Math operations

-The styling of the page is divided based on UI featyres,common elements and themes.
+The styling of the page is divided based on UI features,common elements and themes.